Have you ever wanted to own rental property?

 The second is another major plus, which is tax deductions.
 Insurance, interest on a mortgage, and maintenance expenses can all be deducted from your yearly taxes, along with other offered benefits.
 Though it won’t actively build wealth, it’s still a major plus and a money-saver.

 Thirdly, if you choose to use a mortgage to acquire your property, then the loan pay-down is another benefit.
-When your tenant pays rent, part of those funds will go to paying off the mortgage.
+When your resident pays rent, part of those funds will go to paying off the mortgage.
 With each payment made, your equity increases, meaning you own more of the property.

 The fourth and final benefit, property values generally increase over time.
 Neighborhoods change, inflation changes, the housing demand in cities changes, and with that change comes the possibility of property value increases and a higher-value portfolio.